D3SOX/userscripts/README.md

 This repository hosts various userscripts that I needed for very specific use-cases and I couldn't find an existing script for.

-## Requirements
+## How-to

-- A userscript manager of choice for your browser (I recommend [Violentmonkey](https://violentmonkey.github.io/get-it/) or if you're using Safari [Userscripts App](https://apps.apple.com/app/userscripts/id1463298887))
+You need a userscript manager of choice for your browser (I recommend [Violentmonkey](https://violentmonkey.github.io/get-it/) or if you're using Safari [Userscripts App](https://apps.apple.com/app/userscripts/id1463298887))

+> [!TIP]
+> If you are on Android: [Cromite](https://github.com/uazo/cromite) has native userscripts and even experimental addons support.
+> I haven't tested it but it should work if you set it to use the desktop site there too

-- Install the script you want
+Then you can just press on the Install link for the script you want

 ## Change Bell on All Channels